DeanLemans/deanlemans.github.io/content/00-raw/My philosophy.md

 > [!NOTE] Title
 > A manifesto?
-My philosopy My beliefs?
+My philosopy?
+My beliefs?
+Thesis of Self?

 - The brain is for generating ideas and obsidian is for holding them.
 - Notetaking/writing down thoughts is automatically sharpening my thinking.